mikeorte/Hackathon-2024/README.md

-# Hackathon-2024
+# Hackathon 2024
 ## Description

-[Provide a brief description of your project here]
+This application generates a summary of emails you have recieved, either from today or the entire week.

 ## Table of Contents